huntergrean/practice_notes/as_practice.md

 They may work independently or work in a firm which is likely to be smaller in size.

 ## User walkthrough- Version: V1 (MVP)
-Bruce is a real estate transactions attorney who mostly helps people refinance mortgages and restructure/modify the terms of financing on their housing.
-Bruce downloads esqry for lawyers.
+Alice is an immigration attorney who advises and helps people through the visa and naturalization process.

 ### 1. Registration

-Bruce must create an account by entering his bar membership ID (which must be validated), state, areas of practice, and name
+Alice must create an account by entering her bar membership ID (which must be validated), state, areas of practice, and name

-**Screen 1:** text fields for bar ID, name with drop down menu selections for state and practice areas
+**Screen 1:** text fields for bar ID, name with drop down menu selections for state and practice areas.
+These drop down menus will be restricted to the determined initial geographies and practice areas for initial launch.

 ### 2. View questions

-Bruce gets to view the latest posted questions and answers while his identity and practice status is being verified.
+Alice gets to view the latest posted questions and answers in a read only mode while her identity and practice status is being verified.

 **Screen 1:** a scrollable text field showing question previews and answer previews, sorted by last modified date and grouped by practice area.
-Tapping on a qa pair will expose the full text of both.
+Tapping on a qa pair will expose two pop-up buttons: "View" to show the full text of both and "Cancel" to cancel the action.

 ### 3. Edit profile